Healthy Homes Assessment Wairoa

 What We Do

-As building inspectors we are experts in all issues associated with professional home inspections.
-We are there to ensure you make the best choice when it comes to purchasing your next property.
+As building inspectors we deal with all the issues of expert home examinations.
+We’re there to make sure you make the right choice when it comes to buying your next home.

-We offer a wide range of solutions to ensure that you are completely informed about the condition of any property you may be contemplating buying or selling along with other solutions.
+We offer a wide range of solutions to ensure that you are completely informed of the condition of any property you could be contemplating buying or selling in addition to other solutions.

-We have a systematic approach to inspecting your property and the latest software technology including digital photos imbedded into the reports, you can actually see any issues that may be discovered.
-Through our comprehensive report, it’s no wonder we get so many clients recommending our services to their family and acquaintances.
+With our systemised approach to inspecting your property and the latest in technology for software that incorporates digital images into your report, you are able to actually see any issues that could be discovered.
+Thanks to our detailed report, it is not surprising that we receive so many referrals from clients our service to family members and friends.

 • Pre Purchase & Pre Sale Reports